vnali/migrate-from-wordpress-plugin-docs/README.md

 ### User
 These data can be converted to [Craft's users](https://craftcms.com/docs/4.x/users.html):
 - User Id
+- user's email
+  - by default user's email is not provided in REST API -probably because of user privacy-.
+But there are some solutions to add emails like [here](https://wordpress.stackexchange.com/q/278882) -don't do this on a public network, though-.
+  - you can specify the email attribute returned in REST API in the plugin migrate-from-wordpress.php config file like `'emailAttribute' => 'user_email'`
+  - if the user's email is not provided we fill the email attribute with a sample email.
 - User link on WordPress site
 - User's description, avatar URL, website
 - WordPress site URL
 - Advanced Custom fields for users

-Currently, the user's email is not migrated, so we generate a random email for each user.
 Also default status of migrated users is inactive.

 ### Media